rushsteve1/stevemod/README.md

 However I want to emphasize that I am **NOT** trying to make the game easier.
 Just to present alternatives and new features that fit in cleanly.

+Most of the ideas here have been done better by other mods.

 ## License

 The code in this repository (except where otherwise specified)